cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/git.rst

 Assignments are to be worked on as part of the
 `GitHub FutureSystems organization`_.

-Upon completion of this lession you will be able to use GitHub for submitting assignments for your course
+Upon completion of this lesson you will be able to use GitHub for submitting assignments for your course

 There are several prerequisites which are detailed below.